xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Command.Move calculates ambushes
 - [ ] Command.Move has a way of reporting to callers when it has been interrupted (ambush).

+- [ ] CO Board does not spend unit.
+- [ ] CO Board probs should be on turn start then, before movement.
+  - [ ] Desperately need hollow medal icon.

+- [ ] CO Powers are triggerable from the CO Unit Command Menu.
+Probs doesn't spend the unit.
+- [ ] Alt: CO Powers are triggerable from the Field Menu.

 - [ ] Multiplayer
 - [ ] Music